 For most prokaryotic chromosomes, the replicon is the entire chromosome.
 One notable exception found comes from archaea, where two Sulfolobus species have been shown to contain three replicons.
-Examples of bacterial species that have been found to possess multiple replicons include Rhodobacter sphaeroides, Vibrio cholerae, and Burkholderia multivorans.
+Examples of bacterial species that have been found to possess multiple replicons include Rhodobacter sphaeroides, Vibrio cholera, and Burkholderia multivorans.

 These “Secondary” (or tertiary) chromosomes are often described as a molecule that is a mixture between a true chromosome and a plasmid and are sometimes called “chromids”.